kiwanami/emacs-deferred/README.markdown

 ## Sample codes ##

-You can find following sample codes in 'sample-deferred.el'.
+You can find following sample codes in 'deferred-sample.el'.
 Executing 'eval-last-sexp' (C-x C-e), you can try those codes.

 ### Basic usage ###